michalkonecny/polypaver/paver-todo.md

     * clearly state prerequisites of each binary - use a fresh install to determine and verify

+* rewrite page Installation
+  * at the end add #sidebar TableOfContents

+* rewrite page Releases
+  * at the end add #sidebar TableOfContents

-* minimal update of visible documentation on Google Code
+* update top level documentation on Google Code

     * probably hide some of the old stuff (perhaps temporarily)